aliceminotto/lab_journal/lab_journal.md

   > DROP INDEX - deletes an index

+  beware when using database on the internet cause the user input are transformed in sql commands potentially creating security issues!! especially one could write 'or 1=1' or, more strangely, 'or ""="' and for some reasons these always evaluate to True (this way one couldd see a whole database!).

 ####_work in progress/to do list_

 * install pygsl locally (it's giving problems and i don't get way, it can't find numpy, but that's actually installed)